 Project Homeless Connect works directly with those seeking services, as well as with case managers and staff from other agencies, to make connections to hard-to-access resources, services and goods on a daily basis.
 These resources can help you make a successful transition from homelessness to housing.
 Whether you are a case manager referring a client or an individual in need of services, we will work with you to meet your resource or service needs.
 We serve the most vulnerable San Franciscans by delivering services in the office and via phone.
 Our intention is to streamline and close the gap between service and need.

-Our Service Coordinators are ready to refer you to social, medical, and supportive services in San Francisco.
+Our Service Facilitators are ready to refer you to social, medical, and supportive services in San Francisco.
 We can help you find services including: vision, dental, general medical, mental health, addiction treatment and recovery services, harm reduction programs, self-help programs, food, clothing, computer access and classes, transportation, employment services, Medi-Cal, and other benefits.

 We provide Simply the Basics basic hygiene items, basic needs, new socks, and other hygiene related needs upon request.
 Limited to availability.

 We provide haircut vouchers to Womack Salon Academy.
 The salon provides a no-cost haircut to individuals with a voucher. * We will be updating this resource once we hear from Womack Salon Academy as they enter the next Phase for re-opening.

 HandUp helps donors give money to people in need.
 Homeless and other low-income neighbors have the opportunity to create an online profile and work with our Service Coordinators to set fundraising goals.
 Common goals include rental assistance, dentures, medical care, clothing, food, and other basic needs.
 Find out more about HandUp.* Currently Our Service Facilitators will be assisting participants with fulfilling their needs through HandUp redemptions.